Wagga Wagga: Culture

 The main cultural precinct for Wagga Wagga can be found in central Wagga Wagga, at the Wagga Wagga Civic Centre on the banks of Wollundry Lagoon.
-The precinct includes the Wagga Wagga Civic Theatre, Museum of the Riverina, Wagga Wagga Regional Art Gallery and Wagga Wagga City Library.
+The precinct includes the Wagga Wagga Civic Theatre, Museum of the Riverina, Wagga Wagga Art Gallery (incorporating the National Art Glass Gallery) and Wagga Wagga City Library.

 The Wagga Wagga Civic Theatre was officially opened in 1963 at a cost of £165,000.
 During its design and construction and again after opening the theatre was the subject of severe criticism.
 Critics lamented the destruction of rose gardens removed to allow construction, the size of the orchestra pit, the amount of seating (497 seats) as well as the design of the feature mural.
 A considerable refurbishment was carried out in the 1990s and now the theatre is regarded as one of the best in regional Australia, playing host to national and international touring acts.

-The Wagga Wagga Regional Art Gallery hosts local collections and travelling exhibitions and has space for an artist in residence.
+The Wagga Wagga Art Gallery hosts local collections and travelling exhibitions and has space for an artist in residence.
 The centrepiece of the collection is the National Art Glass Gallery, a nationally significant collection of studio art glass hosted in a separate, specially designed gallery.
 The collection was first established by the former director of the Wagga Wagga Regional Art Gallery, Judy Le Lievre, in response to a request by the Australia Council for regional galleries to develop a specialised collection to avoid duplication and competition.
 The collection consists of around 400 works, making it the largest studio glass collection in Australia.